louisblin/PageRankSpiNNaker/README.md

 ##### Developing

 Consider sourcing `./scripts/set_env` in your `.<shell>rc` to add the scripts to your `PATH`.

-## Examples

-All the examples are located under `python/page_rank/examples`.
+## Page Rank on SpiNNaker

 ### Page Rank Model (`python/page_rank/model`)

-This is a new neuron model that extends those defined by `SpiNNakerManchester/sPyNNaker`.
-It aims to provide an interface to run Page Rank algorithms on top the PyNN neural simulations framework, which sPyNNaker implements.
+We adapt the existing `SpiNNakerManchester/sPyNNaker` spiking neural network framework to support Page Rank simulations.
+Neurons become vertices, synapses are now message dispatchers that propagate rank updates along edges.
+The model is constituted of:

+* `c_models`: the C implementation of the model, which runs on SpiNNaker.
+* `python_models`: the Python specification of a Page Rank simulation.
+* `tools/simulation.py`: a unique interface that exposes a user-friendly `PageRankSimulation` class that does all the heavy lifting.

+### Examples (`python/page_rank/examples`)

 To run an `python/page_rank/examples/<example_name>.py`, use: